The Wayward Pines Trilogy

 The Wayward Pines Trilogy (2012–2014) is a mystery/thriller/science fiction novel series by American author Blake Crouch.
 It follows U.S. Secret Service agent Ethan Burke as he unravels the mystery surrounding his unanticipated arrival in the small town of Wayward Pines, Idaho, following a devastating car accident.
 The novels are Pines (2012), Wayward (2013), and The Last Town (2014).
 In 2015, the novels were adapted into the television series Wayward Pines.

 Overview

 The plot surrounds Secret Service agent Ethan Burke's introduction to the remote small town of Wayward Pines, his new home from which he cannot escape.
-The residents of this picturesque town don't know how they got there and are forbidden to talk about their prior lives.
+The residents of this picturesque town do not know how they got there and are forbidden to talk about their prior lives.
 An electric fence surrounds the town, and the residents are under 24-hour surveillance.
 The mysteries and horrors of the town build until Ethan discovers its secret.
 Then he must do his part to keep Wayward Pines protected from threats both within and beyond the fence.

 The series covers themes of isolation, bucolic Americana, time-displacement, man vs nature, human evolution, and cryonics.
-Crouch has acknowledged that he was inspired by the 1990–91 TV series Twin Peaks.
+Crouch says he was inspired by the 1990–1991 TV series Twin Peaks.